ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_model_and_missing_data.md

   the realised values cannot be calculated.
 In this case, the `allow_holdover` option may help resolve the problem.
-* It may also be easier to interpolate your missing data, possibly using methods from the :mod:`scipy.interpolate` module, and avoid having to use these options.
+* It may also be easier to interpolate your missing data, possibly using methods from the {mod}`scipy.interpolate` module, and avoid having to use these options.

 ### Incomplete start and end days